jh1993/UnderusedOptions/README.txt

 - Possession (6 SP): Units in the area of Ghostball are now possessed for a duration equal to this spell's minion duration, which can stack.
 If a possessed unit dies, summon a ghost near it with duration equal to the remaining duration of possession.
 A possessed enemy takes dark damage each turn equal to this spell's minion damage.
 A possessed ally instead has melee retaliation dealing the same amount of dark damage to enemies.

 Giant Bear:
-- Max Charges upgrade removed and its benefits folded into the base spell.
+- Max charges upgrade removed and its benefits folded into the base spell.
 - Armored Bear upgrade removed.
-- Polar Bear (5 SP): Summons a polar bear instead of a giant bear.
-Polar bears are resistant to ice damage, can freeze units around itself, and gains regeneration and an ice aura while frozen.
-For every 100 ice resistance the polar bear has above 100, the self-healing and ice aura activate once per turn.
-An excess of less than 100 instead has a chance to activate these effects.
-Not compatible with other bear species upgrades.
+- Minion health and minion damage upgrades replaced by True Giant (7 SP): The bear grows to gargantuan size.
+Its HP is multiplied by 6, and its melee damage multiplied by 2.
-- Roar (4 SP): The bear gains a roar with a cooldown of 3 turns that stuns enemies in a 7 range cone for 3 turns.
-The venom bear's roar will also poison enemies for 5 turns and give regeneration to allies for the same duration.
-The blood bear's roar will instead berserk enemies for 3 turns and give allies a stack of bloodrage for 10 turns.
-The polar bear's roar will instead freeze enemies for 3 turns and heal allies for an amount equal to its regeneration when frozen.
+- Venom bear healing nerfed to 1 HP whenever a unit takes poison damage, but its melee attack now inflicts 10 turns of poison that benefits from duration bonuses and stacks poison duration on the target.

 Holy Fire:
-- No longer requires damages the caster.
+- No longer damages the caster.
 - Damage is halved but now deals both fire and holy damage.
 - Duration upgrade SP cost reduced to 2.
 - Blindcasting (2 SP): Holy Fire no longer requires line of sight to cast.